Tsu-HaoLiu/AI-tictactoe/README.md

 Tic-tac-toe is a paper-and-pencil game for two players who take turns marking the spaces in a three-by-three grid with X or O. The player who succeeds in placing three of their marks in a horizontal, vertical, or diagonal row is the winner.
 It is a solved game, with a forced draw assuming best play from both players.
 In this project, you will be battling against an AI opponent!

 This is done by using the **Minimax algorithm** with **Alpha-Beta Pruning** to increase efficiency.
-With the Minimax algorithm, the artificial intelligent opponent will look at all possible moves and determines the best possible move to make.
+With the Minimax algorithm, the artificial intelligent opponent will look at all possible moves and determine the next best possible move to make.

 ## Usage